William H. Seward: Diplomacy

 When the war started, Seward turned his attention to making sure that foreign powers did not interfere in the conflict.
+His biggest challenge was dealing with Great Britain, some of whose leaders favored the Confederacy.
+An Anglo-American war would probably ensure Confederate independence.
+Seward and Lincoln had to closely watch and carefully respond.

-When, in April 1861, the Confederacy announced that it would authorize privateers, Seward sent word to the American representatives abroad that the U.S. would become party to the Paris Declaration Respecting Maritime Law of 1856.
+When the Confederacy announced in April 1861 that it would authorize privateers, Seward sent word to the American representatives abroad that the U.S. would become party to the Paris Declaration Respecting Maritime Law of 1856.
 This would outlaw such vessels, but Britain required that, if the U.S. were to become a party, the ratification would not require action to be taken against Confederate vessels.

 The Palmerston government considered recognizing the Confederacy as an independent nation.
 Seward was willing to wage war against Britain if it did and drafted a strong letter for the American Minister in London, Charles Francis Adams, to read to the Foreign Secretary, Lord Russell.
 Seward submitted it to Lincoln, who, realizing that the Union was in no position to battle both the South and Britain, toned it down considerably, and made it merely a memorandum for Adams's guidance.

 In May 1861, Britain and France declared the South to be belligerents by international law, and their ships were entitled to the same rights as U.S.-flagged vessels, including the right to remain 24 hours in neutral ports.
 Nevertheless, Seward was pleased that both nations would not meet with Confederate commissioners or recognize the South as a nation.
 Britain did not challenge the Union blockade of Confederate ports, and Seward wrote that if Britain continued to avoid interfering in the war, he would not be overly sensitive to what wording they used to describe their policies.